PapstJL4U/fgMetagame/README.md

 I hope this is helpful.
 It has lots of examples! (aka trail&error).

 USE Fighting_games_bounds.py for individual files or GetAllGameDataBound.py for a list of matchupcharts.

+sfvmatchupdata_2021.py has additional requirements, that are written in the file in the subfolder.